rarmorer/classroom/README.md

 ## Customizing Your Application

 You can customize the outputted data for your application in the following ways:
-- Change the type of session data received in `sessionControllers.getId()`, by adjusting the values after the `type` keyword in the  url value (line 6).
+- Change the type of session data received in `sessionController` methods, by adjusting the values after the `type` keyword in the  url value (line 6, line 29, line 61).
 You can keep the type of data as 'past' and change the dates, or change the type to 'live' (`type=live`) for current session data.
 More information query parameters can be found [here](https://developers.zoom.us/docs/video-sdk/apis/#operation/sessions)